Rhetoric & Composition (English MA, PhD)

-Krysta is a PhD student in Rhetoric and Composition.
+Krysta is a PhD student in English with a concentration in rhetoric and composition.
 Her research interests include academic writing, writer motivation, pedagogy, and academic coaching.
 She is a full-time Academic Advisor in the Honors College, and taught English abroad prior to coming to USF.
 She loves to go dancing every weekend.

 Spencer Todd Bennington is a Virginia transplant who long dreamed of the day when he could call Florida his home.
 Spencer's research interests include embodied and Eastern rhetorics and stem from his background in Tae Kwon Do.
 As a martial arts instructor and teacher of writing, Spencer believes true scholarship to be the iterative process of conditioning one's body, mind, and spirit to be more empathetic, disciplined, and aware.
 This belief in self-transformation inform his teaching philosophy as well as his intended dissertation research.

-My name is Justiss and I’m a first year Graduate Assistant in the Rhetoric and Composition
+My name is Justiss and I’m a first year graduate assistant in the English PhD program

-University of Central Florida (UCF) and my B.A. in Interdisciplinary Studies with
+and composition at the University of Central Florida (UCF) and my BA in interdisciplinary

 Inasmuch as my research interests are concerned, I’m interested in myriad ideas that revolve around the rhetoric of health and medicine (RHM) such as exploring rhetorical ideas of fitness, conceptions of navigating patient agency in the ecology of electronic medical records (EMRs), and undergraduate medical schools’ pedagogical approaches to rhetorical principles.
 I’m also becoming increasingly interested in how perceptions of fitness are often embodied and how these perceptions of corporeality are negotiated for those who are HIV positive and those who are HIV negative.
 Another point of interest is a space where my RHM research interests align with writing program administrators (WPA) work in both first year composition (FYC) and professional and technical communication (PTC).
 My goal throughout this program is to learn more about these research interests in order to identify and engage in scholarly conversations that help articulate my identity as a teacher-scholar.

-Jess earned her BA in English and Intercultural Studies from Southeastern University in 2016 and her MA in English with a focus on Rhetoric and Composition from USF in the summer of 2019.
-She is currently a PhD student in the Rhetoric and Composition program, and also teaches First Year composition and Professional Writing.
+Jess earned her BA in English and Intercultural Studies from Southeastern University in 2016 and her MA in English with a focus on rhetoric and composition from USF in the summer of 2019.
+She is currently a PhD student in the English program with a concentration in rhetoric and composition, and also teaches first year composition and professional writing.
 Her research interests include technical communication, pedagogy, and how writing programs can better support their students and instructors.

-Kara is a third year Ph.D student in Rhetoric & Composition.
+Kara is a third year PhD student in English with a concentration in rhetoric and composition.
 Her dissertation research uses Asao Inoue’s labor-based grading contracts in a translingual context.
 A former K-12 classroom teacher, her research interests include pedagogy, cultural and intersectional rhetorics, and second language writing.

 I am mainly interested in Mikhail Bakhtin’s writings on dialogue and the Carnivalesque.
 Previously, I did research on the Carnival and how it changes cultural hegemony.
 I am now studying the rhetoric of queer theory and applying my knowledge and skills into this area of focus, with the goal of learning and using methods that challenge social norms.